File your Tax Return Online

 You must have received your Unique Taxpayer Reference (UTR), enrolled for the online service and activated your account using the code you received in the post.

-How you do those things depends on whether you’re:
+How you do those things depends on whether you are:

-There are different ways to register for Self Assessment if you are:
+There are different ways to register for self assessment:

-You should allow enough time to complete the registration process so you can send your return by the deadline.
+You should allow enough time to complete the registration process so you can send your return by the deadline (external link).

-You need to use commercial software or download other forms to send a Self Assessment tax return:
+You need to use commercial software (external link) or download other forms (external link) to send a self assessment tax return:

 - for a partnership

-- to report multiple ‘chargeable gains’, for example from life insurance
+- to report multiple ‘chargeable gains (external link)’, for example from life insurance

 - if you get income from a trust, you are a Lloyd’s underwriter or a religious minister